DrMaxPower/PF1/README.md

 - __The Main Content__

   - The main content of the website is photos and text cards.
 The photos are free to use royalty-free and the text is from Wikipedia.
-  - To get the art feeling of art the cards are sometimes named in their Swedish name.
+  - To get the art feeling of the artcards they are sometimes named in their Swedish name.

 ![Card](/assets/image/md_image/card.png "Card With Pitcher & Text")

 - __The Footer__

-  - The footer section includes links to a form and LinkedIn.
+  - The footer section includes links to a form and to LinkedIn.

 ![Footer](/assets/image/md_image/footer.png "Footer")

 - __Form__

-  - The form is an example where you can win a photo by telling which one you liked best.
+  - The form is an example where you can win a photo by telling which one you like best.
 The link opens up in a new tab.
 This feature does not work and is made as an example.
 As told before every photo is royalty-free and taken by the creator so grab one however you like.

 ![Form](/assets/image/md_image/form.png)

 ## Testing & Bugs

 This website is made with basic HTML and CSS.
-The flexibility comes a lot from CSS "flex".
+The flexibility comes mainly from CSS "flex".
 This function makes position super easy and more dynamic than margin and padding in pixels.
-However, two pitchers ("Kaknästornet" in Urban and "Mamma" in Nature) get out of line in smaller laptop sizes.
+However, two photos ("Kaknästornet" in Urban and "Mamma" in Nature) get out of line in smaller laptop sizes.
 Not in a major way but should be corrected in a future update.

-Testing features and links and all works well.
+Testing features and links and works well.
 No other problems with the browser or other devices are recognized.
 Pitchers can take a long time to load but it's not a problem in a small project like this.